-where the NetOperatingTime represents the time for which equipment was available for operation, the OperatingTime is the total calendar period for which OEE is being calculated, the PlannedDownTime is the scheduled maintenance time, the IdealCycleTime is the theoretical minimum time to produce one part, the GoodCount is the produced parts that meet the quality standard (without rework) and the TotalCount is the total of all produced parts (including defects).
+where NetOperatingTime is the time for which the equipment was available for operation, OperatingTime is the total calendar period for the OEE calculation, PlannedDownTime is the scheduled maintenance time, IdealCycleTime is the theoretical minimum time to produce one part, GoodCount is the produced parts that meet the quality standard (without reworking), and TotalCount is the total of all produced parts (including defects).

-Table 6: Efficiency indexes.April-May 2018.
-Efficiency indexes.
+Table 6: Efficiency indexes for April–May 2018.